eliranwong/OpenGNT/From_TANTT_to_OpenGNT/Readme.md

 # Updates (6th August 2018)

 <i>It is noted that TANTT had further developements, since the first version of OGNT is published.
 The version of TANTT, first imported by OpenGNT project, had been archieved <a href='https://github.com/eliranwong/OpenGNT/blob/master/From_TANTT_to_OpenGNT/archive/000-004_archive_sourceVersion.zip'>HERE</a> for reference.
-The following description on TANTT is based on the very version OpenGNT project first imported.<br><br>
+The following description on TANTT is based on the very version OpenGNT project first imported.

 Moreover, TANTT had undergone several serious corrections of variants and changes in data structure so that it is now also possible to compile a NA28-equivalent text from the latest version of TANTT.
 OpenGNT project offers mapping to the "M" variants in the latest TANTT with the original OGNT's 1st version.
 The main text of the original 1st version of OGNT is now marked as "accentedWordV1" in <a href='https://github.com/eliranwong/OpenGNT/blob/master/OpenGNT.csv.zip'>the main database file</a>, whereas the latest version of TANTT is mapped as "accentedWordV2" in the same <a href='https://github.com/eliranwong/OpenGNT/blob/master/OpenGNT.csv.zip'>database file</a>.
 That is, OpenGNT project now offers users two versions of NA28-equivalent text in the same <a href='https://github.com/eliranwong/OpenGNT/blob/master/OpenGNT.csv.zip'>database file</a>.</i>

 # Main Source - TANTT: